Toruitas/thinkingcap/README.md

 Physical Computing 1 w/ Phoenix Perry
 By Stuart Leitch

-## Background
+## Background:
 The "Thinking Cap" is meant to be an attention-preservation device.
 It is a brain-computer-interface that monitors brain waves, and notes when there are periods of attention on one thing, or this attention changes to something else.

 The Thinking Cap is based off of a Muse 2014 headset.

 The BossBotBox accompanies the Thinking Cap, providing feedback from the management that makes the employee wear the Thinking Cap.

+## For grading:
+The code for grading is in the directory "final_code".
+Everything else is a mixture of intermediate steps, references, documentation, etc.

-## External links
+## External links:
 1. GitHub: https://github.com/Toruitas/thinkingcap
 2. YouTube: https://youtu.be/MygsSMPjsX8

 ## How to use:
-How-to turn the Thinking Cap on: i am an amazing coder oh yeah oh yeah.
+How-to turn the Thinking Cap on:
 1. Make sure Bluetooth is running on Linux for the Ard: `ps aux | grep bluetoothd`
 2. Power on the Neopixels.
 Just plug them in.
 3. Power on the Feather.
 Just plug them in.
 If they're on while connecting to the Muse, the OSC server will connect to both.